 In 2018 she became the second solo woman ever to have been nominated for the prestigious DGA Award for Outstanding Directorial Achievement: Best Commercial Director for her landmark P&G 'Thank You, Mom' Winter Olympics spot.

 Alongside her directing career, Har’el is the founder of historic worldwide non-profit movement Free the Bid, launched in 2016 to address the gender imbalance among directors in the commercial industry.
-Since its launch, over 40 of the worlds biggest ad agencies have taken the pledge along with 10 major brands including HP, Visa, eBay, Twitter, Levi’s and Airbnb.
+Since its launch, over 40 of the worlds biggest ad agencies have taken the pledge along with 10 major brands including HP, P&G, Visa, eBay, Twitter, Levi’s and Airbnb.

 "Every once in a while, an artist comes along who changes the way we think about film.
 Alma Har'el is one of those."
 No Film School